-Each student completes thirteen four-week rotations and one two-week rotation, in a variety of medical specialties, in order to acquire broad experiences in primary, emergency, and surgical care.
+Each student completes thirteen four-week rotations in a variety of medical specialties in order to acquire broad experiences in primary, emergency, and surgical care.
 Two additional four-week blocks during the clinical phase are reserved as research/thesis months.
-Ten rotations are mandatory: Internal Medicine I, Internal Medicine II, General Surgery, Primary Care I, Primary Care II, Psychiatry, Pediatrics, Obstetrics and Gynecology, Adult Geriatric Medicine, and Emergency Medicine.
-The remaining four rotations are reserved for subspecialty electives.
+Nine rotations are mandatory: Internal Medicine I, Internal Medicine II, General Surgery, Primary Care I, Primary Care II, Psychiatry, Pediatrics, Women's Health, and Emergency Medicine.
+The remaining four rotations are reserved for subspecialty electives (please see departmental listings for available clinical elective rotations).
+Students also complete a longitudinal Practice Enhancement Course which includes hands-on technical training, and simulation experiences.

 Although many rotations are in the New Haven area, the experience of the student is expanded by exposure to rotations in other geographic settings.
 Consequently, students entering the program should expect to spend at least one rotation outside of New Haven or Connecticut.
 Students should expect to provide their own transportation and housing for all rotations away from New Haven.
-Students may also choose to broaden their experience by applying for international rotations.
-Students have chosen clerkships in China, Spain, Uganda, Rwanda, and Peru.
+Students may also choose to broaden their experience by applying for an elective global health clinical rotation with the Quileute Tribe in La Push, Washington or at Mulago Hospital in Kampala, Uganda.

-In order to graduate from the program, a student must successfully complete all rotations, summative evaluation using standardized patients, a written examination, and a thesis proposal.
+In order to graduate from the program, a student must successfully complete all rotations, summative evaluation using standardized patients, a multiple-choice examination, a written examination, and a thesis proposal.
 The thesis proposal must present a rationale for the topic of study, a comprehensive literature review, and a detailed description of the methodology to be used.
 A Yale School of Medicine faculty adviser serves as a thesis mentor to each student.